 Packing Your Volumes by Categories

-A great tip is to classify your copies by size or matching editions, and you will have a clearer idea of the gaps that might be left in the packages and how you’ll want to fill them.
+A great moving tip is to classify your copies by size or matching editions, and you will have a clearer idea of the gaps that might be left in the packages and how you’ll want to fill them.
 Be sure to mark each category on the boxes with big letters.
-You’ll thank yourself you did this once you’re in your new home and start unpacking.
+You’ll thank yourself you did this once you’re in your new home and start unpacking, it is a great relocation hack that will help you move efficiently.

 Divide your copies by matching editions.